 To maintain COVIDsafe social distancing, Scenic Skyway is not part of the Dinosaur Valley experience.

 The two Nutcracker soldiers guard the entrance to the treat paradise within.
 The Gingerbread house is one of my kids favourite places and it’s always on the list whenever we’re in the area.

 The Gingerbread House has a large outdoor and indoor seating area where you can sit and relax while you munch on a variety of delicious menu items.
 The menu is focused on creative jaffles, Belgian waffles, brownies and sky-high cakes.
-There is also decadent hot chocolates which are impossible to resist.
+There are also decadent hot chocolates which are impossible to resist.

 The centre of the shop is a haven of sugar and all things nice.
 There is gingerbread, candy canes, cookies, lolly pops, giant marshmallows and more.
 The kids get to pick one treat and they can spend ages trying to decide.

 There are many fabulous places to eat in the Blue Mountains but after lots of research, we tried out three family-friendly restaurants and all of them were outstanding.